 Metals are back into the bullish mode with policy changes from the Chinese government, increasing tariffs on exports.
 IT stocks also saw buying with Infy, TechM, Coforge and many more hitting fresh 52-week highs.
 TechM jumped 7% on Friday after the results.

 IDFC First Bank announced Rs 630 crores loss due to higher provisions.
 Bandhan Bank reported lower profits in Q1.

 Auto stocks, Pharma, FMCG and Banks saw selling pressure in the week.
 Realty remained somewhat stable.

 Reliance was bearish throughout the week, moving down on all 5-days after its results on Monday.
 Looking for a trendline breakout in the week, as the stock has reached its more than 2-month lows.

 Foreign institutional investors sold heavily in July in the cash market for Rs 23,193 crores.
 This was the highest since March 2020, the month of the Covid crash.
 Out of this, more than Rs 10,000 crores was from last week alone.

 But despite this, Nifty 50 has not fallen at all in July as Domestic Institutional Investors bought for Rs 18,393 crores this month, the highest since March 2020.

 Week Ahead in Nifty

-U.S markets closed on Friday near their record highs.
+Global markets including S&P 500 and NASDAQ closed slightly in the red on Friday night.
 We will be adding how the Futures of these global markets and Asian markets are performing in our pre-market report, tomorrow morning.

 What do you think will happen this week?
-Will Nifty continue its rally?
-Or are you expecting consolidation?
+Will FIIs return as net buyers in August after 4 consecutive months of selling?
+Or will DIIs finally run out of money to invest in the market?
 Let us know in the comments section of the marketfeed app.